SoftwareAG/adabas-go-api/doc/QUERY.md

 This document describes the search capability of the Go Adabas API.
 The Go API uses one-to-one match of the Adabas capabilities.

-## Adabas Search

-Enhanced Adabas API provide search queries based on Adabas queries.
+Adabas Go API provides search queries based on Adabas queries.
 The search syntax is limited.
 See Adabas documentation.

+## Adabas search adaptions

 Following search queries are possible.
+It is independent if the Adabas Map or the Adabas field short-name is used.

-## Direct search
+### Common search

-It is possible to search for a special value.
+It is possible to search a field is containing a special value.
 For example this query will search for the field `PERSONNEL-ID` to be `40003001`.

 ```sql
 PERSONNEL-ID=40003001
 ```

-Similar approach is to search for Alpha or Unicode fields with
+Similar approach is to search for Alpha or Unicode fields using brackets like

 ```sql
 FIRSTNAME='ADAM'